 You can create a Bargello-style quilt by varying the width of the pieces you cut.
 You can then use the staggering method to put the strips together, and because of the different widths, you will get a flowing, Bargello-style design.
 This design would make a beautiful table runner.

 Another strippy idea is to create diagonal strips by sewing your strips in a staggered fashion.
 Then, place your ruler with a strip seam lined up with the 45-degree line on your ruler.

 Now, draw parallel lines using your ruler and cut along those lines.
 This can result in some very unusual combinations for your strip quilt.
 If you then place these strips horizontally, you will get diamond shapes for your quilt.

 You can use any templates you have on your strip pieced fabric.
 What about Dresden plate shapes or hexagons?

 Whatever shapes you choose to use your strips with, be sure to make a small sample first to check your measurements, and also keep measuring as you go along.
 Because there are so many seams involved, if your ¼” (0.6cm) seam is just slightly out, you can end up with inaccurate blocks.

-Now that you know how to do strip piecing, you can have a lot of fun with this technique.
-It will save you time and help you create intricate designs which are actually fast and easy!
+Now that you know how to do strip piecing quilts, you can have a lot of fun with this technique.
+It will save you time and help you create intricate designs that are actually fast and easy!